 SAL Gateway relays alarms and heartbeats received from SAL-managed devices, also known as managed elements, to SAL Core Server residing at the Avaya data center.
+These managed elements can be Avaya devices as well as third party devices managed by SAL Gateway.
 SAL Gateway can collect alarms in the form of SNMP traps or Initialization and Administration System (INADS) alarms from managed elements.
 SAL Gateway sends the collected alarm information over HTTPS to SAL Core Server.